 Beat the Streets is a collection of city based non-profit organization that improve opportunities for underprivileged youth in communities across America by motivating a passion for exceptional work, honesty, teamwork, and persistence through the sport of wrestling.
-Beat the Streets serves over 6,200 youth and 208 teams a year in 8 major cities (New York City, Philadelphia, Los Angeles, Chicago, Providence, Lancaster, Cleveland, and Boston) and the program is looking to expand.
-As of 2018, Beat the Streets donors has invested fifteen million dollars into the sport of wrestling.
+Beat the Streets serves over 6,200 youth and 257 teams a year in 9 major cities (New York City, Philadelphia, Los Angeles, Chicago, Providence, Lancaster, Cleveland, the Bay Area and Boston) and the program is looking to expand.
+Since inception in 2006 Beat the Streets donors have invested thiryone million dollars into opportunities in the sport of wrestling for kids from at risk communities.

 Local Beat the Streets organizations bring in roughly 90% of their revenue through individual and corporate giving that is driven through their boards relationships.
 Meaning donors like you are directly supporting the opportunities kids have through the programs we offer.
 Over time as an organization matures their revenue starts to diversity through local partnerships, local grant opportunities, private and corporate foundation support and event sponsorships.
 A well diversified budget represents 60% individual giving, 30% grant or foundation support and 10% local partnerships.